FirelyTeam/firely-docs-firely-server/security/accesscontrol.rst

 * TokenIntrospection: This setting is configurable when you use `reference tokens <https://docs.duendesoftware.com/identityserver/v5/apis/aspnetcore/reference/>`_.
 * ShowAuthorizationPII: This is a flag to indicate whether or not personally identifiable information is shown in logs.
 * AccessTokenScopeReplace: With this optional setting you tell Firely Server which character replaces the ``/`` (forward slash) character in a SMART scope.
 This setting is needed in cases like working with Azure Active Directory (see details in section :ref:`feature_accesscontrol_aad`).
+* SmartCapabilities: This setting can be used to configure `SMART capabilities <http://hl7.org/fhir/smart-app-launch/conformance.html#smart-on-fhir-oauth-authorization-endpoints-and-capabilities>`_.
+All capabilities listed here are supported by Firely Server, you can enable/disable specific capabilities based on your authorization server implementation.

 .. note::
-  After properly configuring Firely Server to work with an OAuth2 authorization server and SMART is enabled for Firely Server, you are able to discover the SMART configuration metadata by retrieving ``<base-url>/.well-known/smart-configuration``.
+  After properly configuring Firely Server to work with an OAuth2 authorization server, enabling SMART and configuring the SmartCapabilities for Firely Server, you are able to discover the SMART configuration metadata by retrieving ``<base-url>/.well-known/smart-configuration``.

   Please check section `Retrieve .well-known/smart-configuration <https://build.fhir.org/ig/HL7/smart-app-launch/app-launch.html#retrieve-well-knownsmart-configuration>`_  in the SMART specification for more details on how to request the metadata and how to interpret the response.